The Mechanics of Transportation cover art

 Show More Show Less

-Be sure to check out my other podcast, called History Reinvented, this new season is about the history and future of Pine Camp in Richmond ,VA.
+Be sure to check out my other podcast, called History Reinvented, which covers the history and future of places in the city, including the Mayo Bridge and Island and the area known as Pine Camp in Richmond ,VA.

 And, if you like music, check out Ian’s World O’ Music show on Mixcloud.
-For 17 years, I had a world music show on a local public radio station, where I also happened to report on transportation topics.
+For 17 years, I had a world music show on a local public radio station.
+Look for a new podcast coming soon which will feature all my archival interviews with musicians, including Angelique Kidjo, Jack Johnson and Los Lobos.

 Plus, you can always look for my freelance work on outlets like Virginia Mercury, The Richmonder, Richmond Magazine and on the podcast Full Disclosure with Roben Farzad.